mkuron/launchkey-mk3-mainstage/README.md

 ## Development

 MainStage logs some Lua output to Console.app after running `defaults write com.apple.mainstage3 LUA_DEBUG -bool true`.
 Don't forget to set it to `false` again afterwards so it doesn't unnecessarily slow down your live performance.
 MainStage also has a mildly interesting debug menu (`defaults write com.apple.mainstage3 debugMenu -bool true`).

+## Disclaimer

+This is not officially supported by Apple or Novation.
+Use at your own risk.